vippsas/vipps-ecom-api/vipps-ecom-api.md

 See the API specification for the formats and other details for each scope.

-**Please note:** If the e-mail address that is delivered has the flag `email_verified : false` this address should not be used to link the user to an existing account without further authentication.
-Such authentication could be to prompt the user to login to the original account or confirm the account linking by having a confirmation link sent to the email address.
+**Please note:** If the e-mail address that is delivered has the flag `email_verified : false`, this address should not be used to link the user to an existing account without further authentication.
+Such authentication could be to prompt the user to log in to the original account or to confirm the account linking by providing a confirmation link sent to the email address.

-### Userinfo call by call guide
+### Userinfo call-by-call guide

 Scenario: You want to complete a payment and get the name and phone number of a customer.
+Details about each step are described in the sections below.

 1. Retrieve the access token:
    [`POST:/accesstoken/get`](https://vippsas.github.io/vipps-recurring-api/#/Access%20Controller/getAccessToken).